 2.1.1.
 Local school boards are political subdivisions of the State, entitled to the full extent of sovereign immunity of the State, and individual Board members are state officials and derive their authority from State statute.
 UCA § 53G-4-401 and UCA § 63-30-2(2)

 2.1.2.
 The Board of Education is a body corporate under the name of "Board of Education of Washington County School District," and has an official seal required for the authentication of all official Board business.

 2.1.3.
 The Board of Education may sue and be sued, and may hold, lease, sell, and convey real and personal property as the interests of the schools may require.
 The Board has the legal power and duty to do all things necessary for the maintenance, prosperity, and success of the schools and the promotion of education to exercise all powers given by statute.
 UCA § 53G-4-401

 2.1.4.
 It is the province of the Board of Education to determine what things are detrimental to the successful management, good order, and discipline of the schools and the rules required to produce these conditions.
 Beard v.
 Board of Education, 16 P.2d 900 (Utah 1932)

 2.1.5.
 The Board of Education may establish, locate, and maintain elementary, secondary, and vocational schools.

 2.1.6.
 The Board of Education may levy taxes to fulfill its obligation to provide for public schools within the District.

 2.1.7.
-For purposes of Utah Retirement Systems (URS) coverage, the District classifies all elected officials (board members) as part-time.
-Eligibility for retirement coverage under URS shall be administered in accordance with the statutory rules governing URS.
+For purposes of Utah Retirement Systems (URS) coverage pursuant to UCA § 49-13-203(4), the District designates all elected officials (board members) as exempt from coverage.

 2.2.
 Board Member Qualifications UCA 20A-1-511